Bryan Summer Research Program

 There will be two research projects this summer (pending continued funding).

-The two research groups will give at least three talks at Simpson College: At the conclusion of the program in Summer 2025, at the Summer Research Symposium in Fall 2025, at the Midwest Undergraduate Mathematics Symposium and at the Simpson College Undergraduate Research Symposium in Spring 2026.
-They will also travel to present at MathFest (a national math conference) in Sacramento, CA on August 6-9, 2025.
+• The two research groups will give at least three talks at Simpson College: At the conclusion of the program in Summer 2026, at the Summer Research Symposium in Fall 2026, at the Midwest Undergraduate Mathematics Symposium and at the Simpson College Undergraduate Research Symposium in Spring 2027.
+They will also travel to present at MathFest (a national math conference) in Boston, MA on August 5-8, 2026.

 To apply for the program, a student must satisfy the following requirements:

-2. Declared a major in Mathematics, Actuarial Science, or Data Science.
+2. Declared a major in Mathematics or Data Science.

 3. Commit at least 40 hours each week for the dates listed above.
 A participant may take a class or have a part-time job only if approved by their faculty advisor.